cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 @anchor environment-aerosol
 ### Aerosol
 An aerosol is a colloidal suspension of either solid or liquid droplet particles suspended in a gas (typically the surrounding air).
 Real aerosols can be monodispersed but are more often polydispersed, having a range of particle diameters.
 Particle deposition and retention in the lung depends on a number of, factors including particle aerodynamic diameter @cite carvalho2011influence @cite newman1985aerosol.
-Other deposition factors, including inhalation flow rate and tidal volume @cite kolanjiyil2016computationally, are accounted for by the breathing patterns simulated by the %BioGears engine.
-In order to avoid the computational cost of tracking millions of individual particles or many groups of particles in a distribution throughout the respiratory tract and into the body, %BioGears aerosols are modeled as a single concentration in the environment.
+Other deposition factors, including inhalation flow rate and tidal volume @cite kolanjiyil2016computationally, are accounted for by the breathing patterns simulated by the engine.
+In order to avoid the computational cost of tracking millions of individual particles or many groups of particles in a distribution throughout the respiratory tract and into the body, aerosols are modeled as a single concentration in the environment.
 The location of deposition and the deposition efficiency at each location is determined by first computing a particle-size-independent deposition efficiency for each compartment from a defined size-distribution histogram.
 The size-independent deposition efficiencies are computed from the deposition fractions which are determined for each compartment from the particle diameter using the equations fit by Hinds to the ICRP66 simulation results @cite hinds1999aerosol, as described by @cite rostami2009computational.
 The deposition fraction equations from @cite rostami2009computational are plotted in Fig. 4, and example mean depositions fractions for a particular histogram are shown.
-For the %BioGears implementation it is assumed that all particles are spherical, thus diameter is the aerodynamic diameter.
+For the model implementation it is assumed that all particles are spherical, thus diameter is the aerodynamic diameter.

 @image html depositionfractions.png
 <center>
 <i>Figure 4.
 The deposition fraction in each compartment is computed as a function of particle size, and the deposition fraction for a collection of particles within a histogram bin is computed from the mean deposition fraction within the boundaries of the bin.
-An 8 bin partition is shown in the figure for illustration purposes. %BioGears supports histograms with an arbitrary number of bins.</i>
+An 8 bin partition is shown in the figure for illustration purposes.
+The CDM supports histograms with an arbitrary number of bins.</i>
 </center><br>

 The size-independent deposition efficiencies are computed from the deposition fractions using Equation 31.